Trends TA-10.2, Wadia 151, Jeff Rowland 102 and OEM ICE Power module compared

 The amps can be divided into two camps: Wadia + Trends on one side and Rowland (ICE) + OEM ICE on the other.
 Wadia and Trends don’t use ICE and are very affordable.
 Wadia has a proprietary solution and Trends use a Tripath chip (hence class T instead of D).
 The ICE power amps differ in that they have tremendous power and grip, but they also cost a great deal more.
 The Rowland is around 2000 euro and the Trends is only about 200 euro.
 Go figure.

-Even though all amps managed to drive my Magnepans, I realise that this probably isn’t how they will be used by other prospective buyers so I dug out more normal gear.
+Even though all amps managed to drive my Magnepans, I realize that this probably isn’t how they will be used by other prospective buyers so I dug out more normal gear.
 Speakers were the B&W Nautilus 805’s as well as the Synthese Floating 2’s.
 I tested all amps in combination with four sources:

 - My main system and associated cabling, including preamp to all amps except the Wadia which only accepts digital.